kmejia/PythonAssignments/epidemiology_project/README.md

 	m.time_step()

-This sumulates that time has passed, and wil display the nyc map after the infection spreads. repeating
+This simulates that time has passed, and wil display the nyc map after the infection spreads. repeating